-Lloyd George Acoustics was engaged by Accord Property to undertake a noise assessment for a proposed childcare centre (CCC) to be located at Lot 341 (#53) Rathmines Street, Clarkson (refer Figure 1-1) with the site plan shown in Figure 1-2 and full Development Application (DA) plans provided in Appendix A. The purpose of this report is to consider noise emissions from the proposed childcare centre to surrounding properties, as well as the impact of road traffic noise to the childcare centre.
+Lloyd George Acoustics was engaged by Butler Early Learning Pty Ltd to undertake an environmental noise assessment for a proposed childcare centre (CCC) to be located at Lot 9031 (#104) Kingsbridge Boulevard, Butler (refer Figure 1-1) with the site plan shown in Figure 1-2 and full Development Application (DA) plans provided in Appendix A. The proposal seeks to convert approximately 750m2 of an existing building to be used for the CCC.
+The purpose of this report is to consider noise emissions from the proposed childcare centre to surrounding noise sensitive premises.